House chaplain's firing sparks uproar among Democrats

 Conroy's resignation letter said he was offering to step down at Ryan's request, calling his seven years of House service "one of the great privileges of my life."

 The chaplain is responsible for opening the House each day with a prayer and offering counseling to lawmakers and aides on the House side of the Capitol.
+He appears at memorial services as well, including a service earlier this month for a former House staff aide in which he repeatedly mispronounced the former aide's name and referred to the aide's ex-wife as his wife.

 Conroy is a Roman Catholic priest from the Jesuit order.